zarzycki/betacast/README.md

 ### 5. Dates file

-If not running in real-time, dates to be simulated are passed into the script via a text file in the root betacast directory named `dates.{CASENAME}.txt`.
+If not running in real-time, dates to be simulated are passed into the script via a text file in `${BETACAST}/dates/` in a file named `dates.${CASENAME}.txt`.
 Currently only 00Z and 12Z cycles are fully supported in order to minimize disk writes associated with restart files at intermediate cycles.

 For example, let's say we are running ne30np4 forecasts with a casename of MY_NE30_BETACAST and want to run a simulation on 00Z August 1, 2nd, and 3rd, 2018.
-In the `${BETACAST}` directory we would add a text file named `dates.MY_NE30_BETACAST.txt` and add the following lines to the top of the file:
+In the `${BETACAST}/dates/` directory we would add a text file named `dates.MY_NE30_BETACAST.txt` and add the following lines to the top of the file:

 ```
 2018080100